OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 **f.
 And we can use it**

 *   Anywhere in the world
-*   In any medium (for example TV, the internet, radio)
+*   In any medium (for example TV, the internet, radio and apps)
 *   For as long as we want – even if you stop using our services.

 And anyone we work with can do those things too.